adamwaite/Validator/README.md

 Use the `validate:` method to validate an instance:

 ```
-ALPValidator *validator = [ALPValidator validatorWithType:ALPValidatorTypeString];
+AJWValidator *validator = [AJWValidator validatorWithType:AJWValidatorTypeString];
 [validator addValidationToEnsureValidEmailWithInvalidMessage:NSLocalizedString(@"That's not an email!", nil)];
 [validator validate:@"hey"];
 ```

-This will change the `state` property of the validator to `ALPValidatorValidationStateInvalid` and the `isValid` method will return `NO`.
+This will change the `state` property of the validator to `AJWValidatorValidationStateInvalid` and the `isValid` method will return `NO`.

 To validate as the user types into a control you might do something such as this: